isak-combrinck/betta.icons/readme.md

 *A project by Isak Combrinck.*

-The repo for icons used by the Betta library for use as a git submodule.
+Icon repo of the Betta library for use as a git submodule.

 ## Version 0.0.1